artialex/artialex.github.io/notes/Package by feature not layer.md

 tags: [done]
 ---

-# Package by feature, not layer
+# Package by feature not layer

 One of the most sacred knowledge I obtained in my first year on the job.
 Every tutorial back then used file structure that contained directories `html`, `css` and `js` (with variations like `styles` and `scripts`) thus having a _layer-as-first-level_ architecture.
 This is also the structure that most modern frameworks offer by default